This post may contain affiliate links. Please see my disclosure policy for details.

 4. Cover your eyes

-I honestly couldn’t believe the amount of colourful powder or ‘gulal’ to locals which was being thrown around, it was crazy.
+I honestly couldn’t believe the amount of colourful powder or ‘gulal’ to locals which were being thrown around, it was crazy.
 It completely rains colour!

 I was in my element and loved it.
 However, it is important to protect your eyes.